AEPS E-learning platform

 • Olivier Thaon

-Before you start the assessment You should always double-check the type of assessment (VFR or IFR) before starting, as well as establishing whether the candidate is a professional or...
+Before you start the assessment You should always double-check the type of assessment (VFR or IFR) before starting.
+Choosing the correct materials The assessment materials are divided into a...

 The assessment itself